Oakland International Airport

-The Rental Car Center is open 24 hours and has all rental companies in one location, including Avis, Budget, Hertz and National.
-A Rental Car Shuttle bus ferries passengers between the terminals and Rental Car Centre every 10 minutes.
+The Rental Car Center is open 24 hours and has all rental companies in one location, including Alamo, Avis, Budget, Dollar, Enterprise, Firefly, Forx, Hertz, National and Thrifty.
+A rental car shuttle bus ferries passengers between the terminals and Rental Car Center every 10 minutes.
+Prior booking is recommended.

 Flights to Oakland International Airport come in on airlines such as Southwest Airlines (the busiest carrier at the airport), Alaska Air, Horizon Air, Delta Airlines, JetBlue, Hawaiian Airlines and US Airlines.
 The airport sees flights to and from cities across the US, as well as a few from Mexico, and chartered flights to Cuba.